ABA, American Fishing Tour, Pennsylvania Division (D09)

 Competitors are advised they should have both PA and NJ licenses, for all Delaware river tournaments.

-on the Delaware river, to qualify for this you must fish four,
+on the North East river, to qualify for this you must fish four,

 one day events.
 The entry fee is $140.
 Again GUARANTEED BOAT USE AT THE LOCAL LEVEL!